Single-valued integration and double copy: Introduction

 where the first and third isomorphisms are $\mathrm{comp}_{\sigma,\dR}$ and $\mathrm{comp}^{-1}_{\overline{\sigma},\dR}$.
 The map $\s_{\sigma}$ defines a $(\sigma,\overline{\sigma})$-bilinear pairing between de Rham cohomology classes and de Rham homology classes, defined to be elements of the dual $ H_{\dR}^{\vee}$.
-It is typically transcendental, and is quite different from the natural duality pairing between de Rham homology and cohomology (which takes values in $k$).
+It is typically transcendental, and quite different from the natural duality pairing between de Rham homology and cohomology (which takes values in $k$).
 It satisfies analogues of all the usual rules for integration including change of variables formulae, a version of Stokes' theorem, and so on.
-This requires the language of `motivic' periods (see \S\ref{par:motivic periods number fields} for a discussion of the single-valued map in that framework.)
+This requires a certain formalism of matrix coefficients in Tannakian categories (\S\ref{subsec: tannakian intro}).

+The single-valued periods of $H_{\B/\dR}$ are defined to be the entries of the matrix of the single-valued period map in any rational basis of $H_{\dR}$.
+They generate an interesting class of numbers (and functions when $X,A,B$ depend algebraically on parameters) with many applications.
+Examples include: the single-valued polylogarithms \cite{ganglzagier}, multiple zeta values \cite{brownSVMZV}, regulators \cite{beilinsondeligne}, and non-holomorphic modular forms \cite{brownCNHMF3}.
+They often arise in physics since physical problems tend to have well-defined (as opposed to multi-valued) solutions.
+Examples include string amplitudes \cite{stiebergersvMZV, StiebergerTaylor}, Regge limits \cite{Dixon2012}, and the theory of graphical functions \cite{schnetzgraphical}.
+Furthermore, single-valued periods are invariants of the de Rham periods which occur in the de Rham coaction (\S\ref{sect: dR periods}) on `motivic' periods.

 \begin{example} Let $a\in \CC^{\times}\backslash \{1\}$ and let $\gamma$ be a path from $1$ to $a$.
 The logarithm

 is a multi-valued function of $a$ whose monodromy lies in $2\pi i\, \ZZ$.
 This is due to the ambiguity in the choice of path $\gamma$.
 It is a period of (the family over $\GG_m\backslash \{1\}$) which admits a de Rham basis $[\frac{dz}{a-1}]$, $[\frac{dz}{z}]$ and a Betti basis $[\gamma]$, $[\gamma_0]$, where $\gamma_0$ is a small positive loop around the origin.
 With respect to these bases, the comparison isomorphism can be written as the period matrix In the same de Rham basis, the single-valued map is represented by the matrix